Yugoslav training ship Galeb: History

 Tito loved the glamour the yacht conferred on his regime.
 He used it for parties, foreign visits and diplomacy.
 World leaders entertained there included Nikita Khrushchev, Muammar Gaddafi and Indira Gandhi.
 Tito was particularly excited to welcome Elizabeth Taylor and Richard Burton, who played Tito in the 1973 war epic The Battle of Sutjeska.

 Galeb was used by Marshal Tito from 1948 till his death in 1980.
 Following the breakup of Yugoslavia in 1991, the yacht became the property of the Montenegrin government.
 It was sold to John Paul Papanicolaou, the same Greek yachtsman who owned the yacht Christina O. It was moored on the quayside of the Viktor Lenac Shipyard in Kostrena, a suburb of Rijeka for a time before being towed to its current location on the Rijeka waterfront.
 The Croatian authorities placed a preservation order on Galeb in the hope of acquiring the vessel to become a museum ship.
 In September 2008 the boat partially sank on its right side after a leak developed in its hull.
 On 22 May 2009, the ship was sold to city of Rijeka for US$150,000, subsequently confirmed by the High Mercantile Court of Croatia.

 Since then it has occasionally been opened to the public for art exhibitions, conferences and the like.
 On 16 July 2014, the Mayor of Rijeka announced that the Galeb would be leased out for mixed use, partly as a museum incorporating the former President's private rooms and some of the engineering space, and partly for commercial activities such as restaurants and bars.
 Tenders for private sector investment were invited, but produced no response.
 Funding of EUR 4.5 million was secured as part of Rijeka's successful bid to become European Capital of Culture in 2020.
-The work is expected to be done by mid-2021.
+Some of Galeb's furniture had already been restored and was temporarily being shown in Rijeka City Museum awaiting completion of the works.

-Some of Galeb's furniture has already been restored and is temporarily being shown in Rijeka City Museum awaiting completion of the ships restoration.
+The restoration was almost finished by February 2025, when she was moored at Molo Longo, but it was behind schedule because the budget limit had been exceeded; however, Galeb was eventually open to visitors the next 9 May, on the occasion of Victory Day.